harika-thallam/node-cli-dict/README.md

 # Intoduction
-This is a cli tool for using fetching data related words from an already hosted endpoint.
+This is a cli tool for fetching data related words from an already hosted backend.
 ------------------------------------------------------------------------------------------
 # Steps to use :